 Want to know how to get started with Boren?

 There are lots of great resources at Augsburg for students interested in Boren!
 For example, check out the Zoom recorded info session we hosted in Fall 2020 with a Boren representative.
-Another place to start is the Boren scholarship website, where you can learn more about which languages are approved, essay questions and tips on applying, and the kinds of federal jobs you can apply for afterward.
+Another place to start is the Boren awards homepage, where you can learn more about which languages are approved, essay questions and tips on applying, and the kinds of federal jobs you can apply for afterward.
 Another great resource is the Study Abroad/Away office staff – they can help you identify programs abroad that meet the Boren requirements.
 You can make an appointment with the staff or just send your question to email@example.com.
 Finally, staff in URGO can assist with your essays to make your application as strong as possible by contacting them at firstname.lastname@example.org.
 Remember that Augsburg has an internal deadline for undergraduate applications of January 20th, 2021.
 Submitting by this date ensures that staff from Study Abroad/Away and URGO will have time to review your essays for feedback.
 The national deadline is February 3rd, 2021.
 For more information, visit Boren’s website.

 An Auggie’s Boren Experience

 Every Boren experience looks incredibly different depending on the language and program a student applies for.
 One program we can offer a closer look at comes from Shamsa Ahmed, a senior at Augsburg who completed her Boren experience in the fall of 2019.
 In an interview with our office, Shamsa offers a look into her application process and advice for those thinking of applying.